HELSINKI CONGRESS PAASITORNI, CUSTOMER REGISTER

 - data may be disclosed to the authorities based on their requests for information under the law

-* MailChimp certifies to the EU-U.S. Privacy Shield Framework and the Swiss-U.S Privacy Shield Framework, and it is legal to transfer contact data from the EU to MailChimp in the U.S.
+- MailChimp certifies to the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework, and with the EU-US Data Privacy Framework.
+It is legal to transfer contact data from the EU to MailChimp in the U.S. For more information see

 The customer’s personal data contained in the customer register will be processed during the customer relationship.
 The controller considers the customer relationship to have ended if the customer has not used Paasitorni’s services or requested an offer from Paasitorni for three (3) years.
 This period of time will be calculated from the end of the calendar year in which the customer last used the services.
 The data will be erased within three (3) years of the end of the customer relationship unless there are other legitimate grounds for retaining the data.